Live Events Production (Top-up) BA (Hons)

 The third year of our BA (Hons) course in Live Events Production can also be taken as a standalone qualification.
 BA (Hons) Top-Up in Live Events Production provides a progression route for students who have successfully completed our Live Events Production FdA or a related HE Level 5 qualification at another academic institution.

-Our Top-Up course is focused on management and will provide an insight into the key issues involved in the strategic organisation of large events, festivals and venues.
-Personal and professional development is emphasised and encouraged during the course, whilst the modules reinforce the programme’s integration with the industry and teach students to design, develop and deploy management strategies across a variety of areas within the live events sector.
+Our Top Up course will provide an insight into the key issues involved in the strategic organisation of large events, festivals, and touring music.
+You will investigate how businesses and individuals operate within the sector to provide dynamic solutions.
+Alongside this, you can progress your choice of specialism in an area of creative technical production or event management.
+Personal and professional development is emphasised during the course, whilst the modules reinforce the programme’s integration with the industry to provide you with the right skills and attributes for employment across a variety of areas in the live events sector.

 The delivery structure of the course is designed to be compatible with students maintaining employment in the sector and provide opportunities to get involved in a diverse range of practical projects, manufacturers’ seminars and visits.

 The course is regulated by the Office for Students.